 Students in the Service-Learning sections of EDUC 450 will integrate their service placements with their course content, connecting critical concepts with situations they experience in the real world.

-This timeline is for students who are interested in applying to the Winter 2022 cohort of Service-Learning for Diversity.
-Students will apply in September 2021.
-More details will be posted as they are available.
+This timeline is for students who are interested in applying to be a part of the Service-Learning for Diversity cohort.
+Students will apply the September they take EDUC 450 in the Winter semester.

 Orientation and Community Fair

-December, 2021.
-You'll meet with your community mentor, and take care of any paperwork specific to your placement.
+Once you have been matched, you'll meet with your community mentor and take care of any paperwork specific to your placement.

-January to March, 2022.
-Your placements will run alongside your EDUC 450 course, and finish in time for you to begin Field 2 in mid-March.
+Your placements will run alongside your EDUC 450 course in the Winter semester, and finish in time for you to begin Field 2 in mid-March.